moltin/php-sdk/README.md

 You can now check the response (`$payment`) to see what happened with your payment.

-You can also setup test details for most payment gateways, please refer to them for their details and check out the [example](examples/Cart.php) for more informatiom on `cart -> order -> pay`;
+You can also setup test details for most payment gateways, please refer to them for their details and check out the [example](examples/Carts.php) for more informatiom on `cart -> order -> pay`.

 ## Examples